gvedant666/DatabaseBackupManager/README.md

 ## License

 This project is provided under the MIT License.
-(If you want a different license, update this section.)

 ---